amithm3/nPerlinNoise/README.md

 ### A robust open source implementation of Perlin Noise Algorithm for N-Dimensions in Python.
 - A powerful and fast API for n-dimensional noise.
-- Easy hyper-parameters selection of octaves, lacunarity and persistence as well has complex and customizable hyper-parameters for n-dimension frequency, waveLength, warp(interpolation) and range.
+- Easy hyper-parameters selection of octaves, lacunarity and persistence as well as complex and customizable hyper-parameters for n-dimension frequency, waveLength, warp(interpolation) and range.
 - Includes various helpful tools for noise generation and for procedural generation tasks such as customizable Gradient, Warp classes.